Jobs

 Qualifications:

-• Law degree required by May 2025, state bar admission by Fall 2025 preferred.*
+- Law degree required by May 2026, and bar admission expected by the end of 2026.

-• Superior written and oral communication, advocacy, legal research, and analytic skills.
-Experience writing for legal and non-legal audiences a plus.
+- Superior written and oral communication, advocacy, legal research, and analytic skills.

-• Self-motivated with demonstrated problem solving, prioritizing, time management, team-building, and organizational skills.
+- Self-motivated with demonstrated problem-solving, time management, and organizational skills.

-Fellows will be paid a salary of $74,000, and if the amount of external funding is less than this amount, A Better Balance will make up the difference.
+Fellows will be paid a salary in the range of of $78,000-$80,000, and if the amount of external funding is less than this amount, A Better Balance will make up the difference.

 This position requires external funding, meaning it is not paid for by ABB and comes from another source.
-For example, many law schools offer funding to law graduates in the form of fellowships.
-If you are selected by ABB as a fellowship candidate, we will then work together to put together a project proposal.
+Some potential sources of external funding include the Skadden Foundation and Equal Justice Works.
+Many law schools also offer funding to law graduates in the form of fellowships.

 This position would be in A Better Balance’s UAW, Local 2325 bargaining unit.